contao/docs-archive/api/extensions/hooks/insertTagFlags.md

 ### See Also

-- [replaceInsertTags.md](replaceInsertTags) - triggered when an unknown insert tag is found
+- [replaceInsertTags](replaceInsertTags.md) - triggered when an unknown insert tag is found.